 About The Wilson House

-Started in 1994, the Wilson House is an in-house recovery center for the homeless male chronic substance abuser.
+The Wilson House is an in-house recovery center for the homeless male suffering from a substance or alcohol disorder.

-Many residents of the Wilson House have been pulled from the gates of death and are now sober, happy and productive members of their communities.
+Many residents of the Wilson House are now sober, happy and productive members of their communities.

 HELP US WITH OUR WORK

 The program began in 1994 by six men.
 Their intention was focused on helping the marginalized community of those who suffer from a substance use disorder (SUD) or an alcohol use disorder (AUD) by providing safety, shelter, and an introduction to recovery.

 Individualized services include a trauma-informed care approach and a commitment to exploring the impact of resentments and other wellness needs while in our care.